-Turkish forces push deeper into Syria, with deaths rising
+Turkish forces advance in Syria as US troops come under fire

 “It is not enough to say you understand Turkey’s legitimate concerns; we want to see this solidarity in a clear way,” he said.

-Tusk said a threat by Erdogan to let Syrian refugees flood into Europe was “totally out of place,” adding that the EU will never accept “that refugees are weaponized and used to blackmail us.”

-Amélie de Montchalin, the French secretary for European affairs, said sanctions against Turkey will be “on the table” at next week’s European Union summit, telling France Inter radio that Europe should respond to what she called a shocking situation.
-European diplomats in Brussels have responded cautiously to the idea of sanctions, even though Turkey’s actions have brought near-unanimous criticism.

-The White House also put Turkey on notice it could face new “powerful sanctions” and that the U.S. will “shut down the Turkish economy” if Ankara goes too far, with U.S. Treasury Secretary Steven Mnuchin saying Washington hopes it will not have to use its new, expanded sanctions authority that Trump has authorized.
+The White House also put Turkey on notice it could face new “powerful sanctions” and said the U.S. will “shut down the Turkish economy” if Ankara goes too far.
+It didn’t elaborate.

+Trump has expressed a desire to pull troops out of the Middle East, saying earlier this week he didn’t want America involved in endless wars in the region.
+Still, U.S. officials said Friday they were deploying dozens more fighting jets and additional air defense to Saudi Arabia to defend it against Iran.

 The Turkish operation aims to create a corridor of control along Turkey’s border that clears out the Syrian Kurdish fighters.
 Such a “safe zone” would end the Kurds’ autonomy in the area and put much of their population under Turkish control.
 Ankara wants to settle 2 million Syrian refugees, mainly Arabs, in the zone.